Andrew Melville of Garvock: Master of Household to James VI

 Andrew returned to Scotland.
 In May 1588 an English diplomat Richard Wigmore went to Scotland and was instructed to discover any secret messages that Mary had sent to James VI.
 Jean Kennedy was drowned in a ferry accident on the Forth in 1589.
 The accident was blamed on a storm or on the drunken incompetence of the sailors, but also was drawn into ideas of witchcraft and malevolence current during the North Berwick witch trials.

 Andrew Melville continued to serve as a Master of the Royal Household after the death of his wife.
-He was given £200 Scots for clothes to attend the coronation of Anne of Denmark in May 1590.
+His staff included William Henderson as marshall and John Windegates as caterer.
+Melville was given £200 Scots for clothes to attend the coronation of Anne of Denmark in May 1590.
 Guests at the coronation, like the Laird of Arbuthnott, were asked to bring gifts of food to the coronation, such as beef, mutton, wild fowls, and venison.
 They were asked to have the food delivered to Andrew Melville at the old royal mint in Edinburgh.

 Melville received a pension from the lands of Crossraguel Abbey, and in June 1590 his servants James Boswall and David Ardeis witnessed his receipt for payment.
 In October 1590 he made an inventory of silver plate used in the king and queen's household with Jerome Bowie, the Master of Wine Cellar.
 This includes two silver ships or nefs and an ostrich egg cup, described as an "ostrix eg coupe garnessit in silver dowble overgilt".

 In 1591 he was on hand to protect the King at Holyroodhouse when he was surprised by Francis Stewart, Earl of Bothwell.
 Melville had a house on the north side of Holyrood close.
 He armed himself and entered the palace through the Abbey using a secret passage.
+Melville and the other Masters of Household complained of planned economies in the royal household and asked for greater remuneration due to their onerous duties.

 In July 1594 he and his brothers entertained the Danish and German ambassadors who had arrived for the baptism of Prince Henry.
+In August, he received £214 from money managed by the goldsmith Thomas Foulis, for the expenses of the King's household, in addition to £8,718 Scots which he had been given in 1593.

 Melville continued to correspond with Bess of Hardwick, who had been Mary's keeper, and her family.
 In 1607 he sent news of the trial of Margaret Hartsyde a servant of Anne of Denmark accused of stealing her jewels.
 In November 1608 he wrote to the Earl of Shrewsbury mentioning an earthquake felt at Garvock.
 In that year he hosted Louis Frederick, Duke of Württemberg-Montbéliard during his visit to Scotland.

 He died on 13 April 1617.

 It has been suggested that Andrew Melville preserved a manuscript of the Scottish version of the history of Mary's times composed by John Lesley, Bishop of Ross.